nbarendes/FCND-Estimation-CPP/README.md

-# Estimation Project #
+yo# Estimation Project #

 Welcome to the estimation project.
-In this project, you will be developing the estimation portion of the controller used in the CPP simulator.
-By the end of the project, your simulated quad will be flying with your estimator and your custom controller (from the previous project)!
+In this project, we will be developing the estimation portion of the controller used in the CPP simulator.
+By the end of the project, our simulated quad will be flying with our estimator and your custom controller (from the previous project)!

 This README is broken down into the following sections:

  - [Setup](#setup) - the environment and code setup required to get started and a brief overview of the project structure
- - [The Tasks](#the-tasks) - the tasks you will need to complete for the project
+ - [The Tasks](#the-tasks) - the tasks we will need to complete for the project
- - [Tips and Tricks](#tips-and-tricks) - some additional tips and tricks you may find useful along the way
+ - [Tips and Tricks](#tips-and-tricks) - some additional tips and tricks we may find useful along the way
- - [Submission](#submission) - overview of the requirements for your project submission
+ - [Submission](#submission) - overview of the requirements for our project submission

 ## Setup ##

-This project will continue to use the C++ development environment you set up in the Controls C++ project.
+This project will continue to use the C++ development environment we set up in the Controls C++ project.

  1. Clone the repository
  ```
  git clone https://github.com/udacity/FCND-Estimation-CPP.git
  ```

- 2. Import the code into your IDE like done in the [Controls C++ project](https://github.com/udacity/FCND-Controls-CPP#development-environment-setup)
+ 2. Import the code into our IDE like done in the [Controls C++ project](https://github.com/udacity/FCND-Controls-CPP#development-environment-setup)

- 3. You should now be able to compile and run the estimation simulator just as you did in the controls project
+ 3. We should now be able to compile and run the estimation simulator just as we did in the controls project

 ### Project Structure ###

-For this project, you will be interacting with a few more files than before.
+For this project, we will be interacting with a few more files than before.

- - The EKF is already partially implemented for you in `QuadEstimatorEKF.cpp`
+ - The EKF is already partially implemented for we in `QuadEstimatorEKF.cpp`

  - Parameters for tuning the EKF are in the parameter file `QuadEstimatorEKF.txt`

- - When you turn on various sensors (the scenarios configure them, e.g. `Quad.Sensors += SimIMU, SimMag, SimGPS`), additional sensor plots will become available to see what the simulated sensors measure.
+ - When we turn on various sensors (the scenarios configure them, e.g. `Quad.Sensors += SimIMU, SimMag, SimGPS`), additional sensor plots will become available to see what the simulated sensors measure.

  - The EKF implementation exposes both the estimated state and a number of additional variables.
 In particular: